Fresh Burgundy Truffles

 Season: September - November

 The Burgundy truffle is also known as the ‘Autumn Truffle’ is more tolerant of soil, shade and host-tree than the Perigord black truffle, which it much resembles in the hand though is much less fragrant on the nose.
 It thrives on pine trees, as well as most usual host trees.
 Burgundy truffles are considered by some as a variant of the summer truffle but come to maturity much later in the year, from September to December, dovetailing into the season for Périgord black truffles.

 Burgundy truffles are firm and heavy for their size have a hard black outer layer which can be gently peeled away to reveal a dark coffee colour interior.
 When ripe they have a delicious albeit subtle flavour, nutty, earthy with hints of caramel.

-The outside known as theperidium, is black with reddish tints, not unlike the Périgord black truffle but more course in texture.
-The inside orglebum is ivory to brown with veining.
-They do not have the same powerful aroma as Black Winter Truffles or White Alba Truffles so are not to be confused.
+The outside known as the peridium is black with reddish tints, not unlike the Périgord black truffle but more coarse in texture.
+The inside or glebum is ivory to brown with veining.
+They do not have the same powerful aroma as Black Winter Truffles or White Alba Truffles so they are not to be confused.
 However, they are delicious when ripe and sliced or grated on top of cooked eggs, pasta or vegetables and work well with warm salads and light fish dishes.

-It is best practice to eat fresh truffles the day you buy them.
+Storage: It is best practice to eat fresh truffles the day you buy them.
 If this is not possible then store them wrapped in kitchen paper in a glass jar in the warmest part of the fridge, usually the door.
-Check them daily and wipe away any moisture that has developed - consume within 3-5 days at the most.
+Check them daily and wipe away any moisture that has developed - consume within 7-10 days